 Working people in low-wage industries are more likely to die on the job, in particular due to what OSHA calls the “fatal four” causes of on-the-job deaths: falls, being struck by an object, electrocution, and being caught-in/between.
 Read about one example in an August 2016 cover story by Boston Business Journal: “Profiles in Pain,” featuring IWJ affiliate MassCOSH.

-- Our Worker Centers have begun collecting stories on workplace injuries and illnesses, as well as conducting surveys of workers to learn the scope of health and safety violations in their communities.
-Worker Centers are sending members to trainings, facilitated by IWJ National staff, so that these members can conduct trainings for other workers back home.
-And many of our centers host public forums on health and safety and conduct legislative visits to urge passage of laws that will protect American workers.
+We collect stories from working people to learn the scope of health and safety violations in their communities, conduct train-the-trainer sessions for other workers back home, host public forums on health and safety, and conduct legislative visits to urge the passage of laws that will protect all working people.

 IWJ affiliates like Northwest Arkansas Workers' Justice Center, Western North Carolina Workers' Center, and Greater Minnesota Worker Center have been organizing a worker-led campaign to reform poultry processing, one of the most notorious industries for abusing working people.
 In partnership with Oxfam America, these worker centers have exposed the horrific working conditions inside the processing plants.
 From an epidemic of arthritis to workers being denied bathroom breaks in order to meet always-rising quotas, working people in poultry plants, many of whom are undocumented, have bravely stepped forward to lead the organizing efforts to bring justice and dignity to this infamous industry.

 This hard work has been paying off.
 Tyson, one of the largest poultry producers in the nation, has recently agreed to come to the table to negotiate better health and safety standards at their plants.
 It's a small step, but a step forward indeed.